WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 ### Secrets vs ConfigMaps

+__ConfigMaps__ allow you to decouple configuration artifacts from image content to keep containerized applications portable.

+__Secrets__ are only accessible by this app or that app (not across apps), just strings (not much you can put in here, e.g. half a mb).
+ConfigMaps can be accessed across apps and can hold giant json blobs.

 ConfigMaps are more convenient.
 Can hold entire config files and JSON blobs (like redis configuration) When secrets change, pods are not automatically updated.
 Allows you to rotate keys and by default cut off access to potentially compromised pods.
 Pods get automatic updates when a ConfigMap changes.

+# Deploying Kubernetes to Production

+## Helm

+__Helm__ is the package manager for Kubernetes.
+A __chart__ says here's the list of items you want, here's the dependencies, etc.

+Charts allow you to create, version, share, and publish.

+## Steps

+Creating on Google Cloud Platform:

+1.)
+Create a Kubernetes Cluster
+2.)
+Install Helm (package manger)
+3.)
+Use Helm's Charts to install and deploy say Prometheus (monitoring), (nginx-ingress) 4.)
+We're using GitLab (GitLab Runner to connect to project's repo and execute CI/CD jobs) 5.)
+Applications appear in GitLab (e.g. you'll see Ingress to route requests to services, Prometheus
+    as an open-source monitoring system, GitLab Runner to connect to repo and execute CI/CD jobs, Helm Tiller to streamline installing and managing Kubernetes applications; manages releases of your charts) 6.)
+You can view the automatically created yaml file from GitLab's Auto Devops

+## GitLab's Auto DevOps

+GitLab's Auto Devops automatically creates yaml files of setting up every project with a complete workflow using some great boilerplate that has a lot of best practices.

+Protop: Look at a CI/CD Pipeline and look at the context of the container pipeline.
+We see 'Build', 'Test', 'Review', 'Dast' (security check), 'Performance' check, 'Cleanup'

+## Kubernetes Cert Manager

+There's a GitHub project called __cert-manager__ that will hit up letsencrypt for certificates.

+## Ambassador

+A Kubernetes API gateway that takes in say:

+  Comes in with prefix of `/qotm`/ then send over to the service `qotm`

+If you need things like __TLS__, just set TLS to True and then drop in your keys to `ambassador-certs`

+## Istio

+An open platform to connect, manage, and secure microservices; a __service mesh__.
+Each application you deploy has an envoy sidecar; handles server traffic logging, routing, service discovery, loading balancing, etc.

+Lots of magic.
+Still very new.
+Mediates all inbound and outbound traffic for all services in the service mesh.

+Downside is stil alpha and beta for everything.

+## Environment Variables

+Inject Environment Variables into your CI/CD system (e.g. GitLab), don't put things like passwords in your files.
+Just call passwords to the Environment Variables

+## CrashLoopBackOff

+One of the things Kubernetes does is that if you take down a Pod and then bring it back up, but it crashes, it'll stop at a certain amount (e.g. say after 5 crashes).

+## Serverless

+When creating bash scripts, check logs.
+Creates AWS lambda functions, check logs from there.